KeltonMVP/rules/docs/leaders/leader-rules.en.md

 !!! example "Info note"
 	We are searching for players with at least 100 days in the faction (besides the rank 4+).
 This number can be lower if there aren't enough candidates who fulfill this criteria.

+	The minimum activity we require is based on the last 3 months, namely the <span style="color:var(--pink);">CURRENT MONTH + THE TWO PREVIOUS MONTHS</span>:<br/>

+	- for the two completed months, we require a minimum of 25 hours played in each month, and if the player had an approved inactivity request, we will deduct 50 minutes from the 25-hour minimum for each day of approved inactivity (Example: The player was inactive for 1 week, so we will deduct 350 minutes or 5.83 hours from the 25-hour minimum, resulting in a new minimum of approximately 19 hours for that month)<br/>

+	- for the current month, we will multiply the current day's number by 50 minutes to obtain a minimum (Example: Today is the 15th, so the minimum would be 750 minutes or 12.5 hours played).
+If the player has approved inactivity, we will proceed as above and subtract the inactivity days to get a new minimum.

 <span style="color:var(--green);">Base criteria we're looking for:</span>

 - not to have any bans, including on secondary accounts.